rheaplex/rhea-dot-art/content/art/util-inu-aura.md

 **_UTIL/INU/AURA_ (2024), Ethereum ERC-20 Tokens.**

-There is no presale or ICO, but I am selling some premade auratic art NFTs here:
+There is no presale or ICO, but I will be selling some premade auratic art NFTs here:

-TBA
+_TBA_

 UTIL
 ----